wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Frame Relay and X.25 are packet-switched technologies.

-A three-legged firewall uses three interfaces, one connected to the untrusted network, one to the internal network, and another to a DMZ.

-A kernel proxy firewall is an example of a fifth generation firewall.
-It inspects the packet at every layer of the OSI model but does not introduce the performance hit that an application layer firewall will because it does this at the kernel layer.

 IP header protocol field REMEMBER
    * 1 = ICMP (Internet Control Message Protocol)